Skip to main content

 #1262ed

-Note: yellowish colors (yellow, amber, orange, yellow-green) are notoriously difficult to pair with white for an accessible color contrast.
+Note: yellowish colors (yellow, amber, orange, yellow-green) are especially difficult to pair with white for an accessible color contrast.
 Therefore the text color is set to black on “warning” buttons, badges, and labels.
-(Until v.5.2.0 Codebase “warning” color was a dark orange, but it was to close to the “danger” red.)

 In addition, three “accent” colors are provided: